-This discomfort typically appears in the first trimester, and it is likely due to rapidly rising levels of hormones, particularly human chorionic gonadotropin.
-It usually subsides after the first trimester, but not always, which can be infuriating for mamas who struggle with it for most of their pregnancy.
+This discomfort typically appears in the first trimester.
+It is likely due to rapidly rising levels of hormones, particularly human chorionic gonadotropin.
+It usually subsides after the first trimester, but not always.
+This can be infuriating for mamas who struggle with it for most of their pregnancy.

 Morning sickness isn’t a very accurate name, since nausea and vomiting can happen anytime throughout the day or night.
 Basically, there is no “normal” when it comes to this “all-day sickness” during pregnancy.
 Every woman will experience the discomfort differently.

 If you’re trying to eat a Whole30-inspired diet throughout your pregnancy, this nausea and discomfort has the potential to be more than just an uncomfortable symptom.
 It can derail your healthy diet, lead to guilt, and make it hard to get back on track once symptoms subside.
+Know that morning sickness + Whole30 are not always the best fit.
 It’s tough on an emotional and physical level, so knowing how to manage the discomfort is incredibly helpful.

 Tips for Managing Your “Morning Sickness”

-Here are a few of my practical tips for dealing with morning sickness, which are outlined in greater detail in the Whole30 Healthy Mama, Happy Baby program.
-On March 31st I will be discussing a game plan for managing this pregnancy symptom in our monthly HMHB webinar, free for our VIP members.
+Here are a few of my practical tips for dealing with morning sickness, which are outlined in greater detail in the Whole30 Whole Mamas Pregnancy Program.

-Get fresh air.
 There’s something about fresh air that can really help ease the stomach.
 Get outside as much as you can, especially when symptoms strike.
-If that’s not possible (due to weather or work restrictions), consider opening a window or investing in a small desk fan.
+If that’s not possible, consider opening a window or investing in a small desk fan.
 You might find it helpful to combine fresh air therapy with a whiff of peppermint essential oil for quick relief.